 A business license is a required (mandatory) approval, certificate, or permit that allows or authorizes a business to operate within a specific jurisdiction.
 In other words, government agencies can fine or shut down a business that operates without a license or operates with an expired license.
 There is usually a fee associated with the process.
-It is required only if the business is operating under a name different from the name of the owner, or generally anything other than a DBA.

 A license is distinct from the papers filed with a secretary of state that establishes the business itself.
 It’s not the Articles of Incorporation (the document that states the type of business you have) nor any other operating document.
 Generally, every company with an income stream will be required to have some type of business licenses or permits to demonstrate the legal operation and compliance with government regulations.

 There are two primary purposes for business licenses or permits.
 The first is to track revenue for federal or state taxes.
 The second purpose is to show a certain level of expertise to the public.
 For example, doctors, lawyers, cosmetologists, and the like must all have professional licenses, and they are often on display to the public.
 This shows that the business is accountable for its actions and that it takes appropriate measure to protect public health and safety.